nikolasalim/groceries-client/README.md

 Supplies Tracker is a collaborative mobile platform to find out if supermarkets have run out of supplies and discover alternatives nearby.
 Hopefully it can ease the supermarket chaos and help people stay safe during the COVID-19 crisis.

-Any contribution is very much appreciated ♥︎
+It is still a work in progress, so any contribution is very much appreciated ♥︎

 # Contents list